andrewchambers/asymcrypt/README.md

 When decrypting, a truncated data stream results in error.

-The info command outputs a single line with 3 fields
+The info command outputs a single line with 3 fields.

+If arguments are not specified for encrypt, decrypt, sign and verify, they will be read in order from stdin.
+This allows scripts to never write key material to disk.

 $VERSION $TYPE $KEYID